 Rosemont Brain Injury Lawyer

 Most people understand that a traumatic brain injury is one of the most devastating injuries that someone can sustain.
-Not only does this pose major problems in the immediate aftermath but also can have long-term complications that can last the rest of the patient’s life.
+Not only does this pose significant problems in the immediate aftermath, but it also can have long-term complications that can last the rest of the patient’s life.

-When the brain has been injured and patients are showing symptoms of a traumatic brain injury, the body sends immune cells to the area.
+When the brain has been injured, and patients show symptoms of a traumatic brain injury, the body sends immune cells to the area.
 This influx of fluid causes the brain to swell.
 The brain is enclosed in the skull, a finite space.
 If the brain swells too much, it runs the risk of herniation.
 If the brain herniates, portions of the brain could slide over skull structures or be squeezed through holes in the bony capsule.
-This could lead to devastating consequences that could lead to permanent comorbidities or even death.Research to Slow the Inflammatory Process
+This could lead to devastating consequences, permanent comorbidities, or even death.Research to Slow the Inflammatory Process

-A legal professional can help patients seek those damages; however, time may be short to file a claim.
+A legal professional can help patients seek those damages; however, time may be short for filing a claim.
 It is better to start the process early.Brain Injury Lawyers in Rosemont